Xapne/twow-linux/server/README.linux.md

 ## Other scripts

-- `./import-world-db.sh`: drop + re-import turtle_world from
+- `./import-world-db.sh`: drops and re-imports turtle_world from
   turtle_world.sql.
-Only for updates.
-ALWAYS follow with apply-db-updates.sh.
+Only for updates, and always followed by `apply-db-updates.sh`.
-- `./apply-db-updates.sh`: apply world migrations from `../src` that the DB does not have yet.
-Run after an import and after every git pull + rebuild.
+- `./apply-db-updates.sh`: applies world migrations from `../src` that the database does not have yet.
+Required after an import, and after every git pull and rebuild.
-- `./clear-logs.sh`: empty the logs/ folder.
+- `./clear-logs.sh`: empties the logs/ folder.

 ## Updating

-1. Stop the world server (see above); `setup-native.sh update` refuses while it runs
+1. Stop the world server (see above); `setup-native.sh update` refuses while it is running
 2. `cd ../src && git pull`
 3. `ninja -C ../build mangosd realmd` and copy the two binaries into `bin/`
 4. `./apply-db-updates.sh` (with MySQL running)

 ## Notes

-- mangosd expects its console on stdin; run it in a real terminal.
-With stdin closed (background/service) it shuts down right after startup.
-For a systemd unit, set Console.Enable = 0 in bin/mangosd.conf instead.
+- mangosd expects its console on stdin and therefore requires a real terminal.
+  With stdin closed (background or service) it shuts down right after startup;
+  for a systemd unit, Console.Enable = 0 is set in bin/mangosd.conf instead.
-- Ports: MySQL per `db.env` (3306 unless taken), 3724 realmd (auth),
+- Ports: MySQL per `db.env` (3306 unless taken), 3724 realmd (auth), 8091
-  8091 mangosd (world).
-All bound to
-  127.0.0.1.
-For LAN play see Section 14 of the setup guide (BindIP, HostAddressOverride in bin/realmd.conf, and the realmlist table address).
+  mangosd (world), all bound to 127.0.0.1.
+LAN play is covered in Section 14 of the setup guide (BindIP, HostAddressOverride in bin/realmd.conf, and the realmlist table address).